 The heat and flame pictogram is shown with six numbers, representing performance levels against specific thermal

-Resistance to punctures from needlestick is measured in Newtons according to ASTM F2878:10 which uses calibrated 25, 23 or 21g hypodermic medical grade needles.
+Resistance to punctures from needlestick is measured in Newtons according to ASTM F2878:19.
+This standard allows the use of verified 25, 23 or 21g hypodermic medical grade needles, however the ANSI/ISEA 105-2016 standard defines the classification to be based on testing against a 25g needle.
 A tensometer is used to drive the needle through the material to simulate real-life puncture hazards as closely as possible.
-A minimum of 12 samples are tested and the mean is determined to give an accurate force required to puncture the material.
+A minimum of 12 samples are tested and the average is determined to give an accurate force required to puncture the material.

 Tilsatec food range products are approved for contact with all foodstuffs in compliance with the parent directive 1935/2004/EC.
 They also comply with the specific requirements laid down in the Commission Regulation (EU) No 10/2011 plastic materials and articles intended to come into contact with food.